Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ## Getting started

-**Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/queues/storage-quickstart-queues-portal) to use this package.
+**Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/azure/storage/queues/storage-quickstart-queues-portal) to use this package.
 If you are using this package in a Node.js application, then Node.js version 8.0.0 or higher is required.

 ### Install the pacakge

-The preferred way to install the Azure Queue Storage client library for JavaScript is to use the npm package manager.
-Simply type the following into a terminal window:
+The preferred way to install the Azure Storage Queue client library for JavaScript is to use the npm package manager.
+Type the following into a terminal window:

 ```bash
 npm install @azure/storage-queue